 - Examples of adversely affected include:

 - you are unable to work because you:

 - re on sick leave because of Coronavirus

 - have caring responsibilities because of Coronavirus

-- you’ve had to scale down or temporarily stop trading because:
+- you’ve had to scale down or temporarily stop trading or incurred additional costs because: